Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Simulation studies

 \subsection{Performance of bootstrap tests of projections}

-We now turn our attention to the testing problem discussed in \autoref{sec3}.
-We investigate the empirical rejection rates of the bootstrap testing procedure when enforcing a null hypothesis of projection orthogonality, with bootstrap statistics from \eqref{eq_testing_statHat}, or otherwise, with bootstrap statistics from \eqref{eq_testing_statTilde}.
+Turning to the testing problem discussed in \autoref{sec3}, We next investigate the empirical rejection rates of the bootstrap tests of a null hypothesis \eqref{eq_null_proj} of constant conditional means, using bootstrap statistics from \eqref{eq_testing_statHat} or \eqref{eq_testing_statTilde}.